ardab-0/GalvoTracker/README.md

 2.1) Scripts

 - calibrate.py : It is the main calibration program.
 Used together with chessboard calibration pattern on top of the calibration pattern.
+Sensor plate is used to detect the position of the laser.
+- calibrate_color.py : Calibration is done by placing a target plane in front of the direction mirror.
+Laser color is used to detect laser position.
 - visualize_calibration_points.py : It displays the recorded calibration points in 3D
 - measure_calibration_error_with_target_plane.py : It measures the calibration error by scanning around the detector and finding its cente location.
 Measurement is done by pressing "m" key.
 - point_laser_to_mouse_position.py : Test script to check depth camera and mirror controller integration.
 It points the laser to mouse location.